-11 From September 2003 to the end of April 2004, ad litem judges participated in the following four new trials: Ndindabahizi, Government, Karemera et al., and Muhimana.
-From September 2004, ad litem judges also sat in the Seromba and Military II trials.
+10 From September 2003 to the end of April 2004, ad litem judges participated in the following four new trials: Ndindabahizi, Government, Karemera et al., and Muhimana.
+From September 2004, ad litem judges also sat in these trials: Seromba, Military II, Rwamakuba, Muvunyi, Mpambara, Zigiranyirazo.

-12 Two permanent judges sit in the Butare trial and three in the Military I trial.
+11 Two permanent judges sit in the Butare trial and three in the Military I trial.